MolimoWang/EventManagementSystem/03-design/usecases/docs/25-register_account.md

 # 25 Register Account

 ## Basic Course of Events
-- A new customer select 'Create User Account' in the Login page.
+- A new customer select 'Register' in the Login page(00-login.png).
 - The customer fill in necessary information to create a user, including:
     1. name
     2. email